in28minutes/in28minutes.github.io/_posts/2020-01-01-Taking-Spring-Boot-To-Cloud.md

 Approach 1 is typically called IAAS - Infrastructure as a Service.
 You are getting the infrastructure from the cloud provider and deploying the applications the usual way you do.
 The cloud provider is responsible only for providing the virtual servers.
 You are responsible for installing OS, OS Upgrades, Installing Runtime, Runtime upgrades and everything that goes along with them.

-Different clouds provide differerent IAAS Services.
+Different clouds provide different IAAS Services.
 The virtual servers are also called differently in different clouds
 - AWS calls them EC2 (Elastic Compute Cloud)
 - Azure Virtual Machines
 - Google Compute Engines